 And since this was a cultivar that started gaining commercial recognition very early, the D11 we find today are mostly fruits grown form old trees.
 Implying that you will seldom be left disappointed with inconsistency.

 D11 has a husk that is generally oval and elongated.

-While the stem is not considered long, especially when you compare to ganja, it is usually observable to be just that slightly longer than average.
+While the stem is not considered long, especially when you compare it to ganja, it is usually observable to be just that slightly longer than average.

 It’s husk spots a colour that is light-green, with a tendency to fade towards a greenish-brown hue.

 The thorns resemble that of perfect conical spikes that are neither concave or convex.
 They just shoot straight up and meet at the tip of the spikes.